msfjarvis/msfjarvis.dev/content/posts/tools-for-effective-rust-development.md

 slug = "tools-for-effective-rust-development"
 tags = ["dev", "rust"]
 categories = ["dev", "rust"]
+description = "Rust is an amazing systems language that is on an explosive rise thanks to its memory safety guarantees and fast, iterative development.
+In this post, I recap some of the tooling that I use with Rust to make coding in it even more fun and intuitive"
 +++

 [Rust] is a memory-safe systems language that is blazing fast, and comes with no runtime or garbage collector overhead.
 It can be used to build very performant web services, CLI tools, and even [Linux kernel modules](https://github.com/fishinabarrel/linux-kernel-module-rust)!